Making an App Like Uber: Key Tech Solutions to Learn

 What’s the secret of Uber-like apps?

-Choosing the right segment for your uber-like app
+Choosing the right segment for making an app like Uber:

 On-demand services can be divided into 3 popular categories.
 Make sure you’ve chosen the right niche, where you have a competitive advantage and your target audience is able to pay.